NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Introduction

+Therefore, we present a method, coined as \textbf{NaviAirway}, which is a training framework that can be built on any backbone model.
+For airway topology preservation, we design a bronchiole-sensitive loss function by pushing the model to recognize fine bronchioles.
+For accurate model learning across different airway generations, we propose a human-vision-inspired iterative training strategy by guiding the model to specifically extract features of both low- and high-generation airways and preserve those learned features.
+To further enhance the learning of airway branch features, inspired by Noisy Student~\cite{xie2020self}, we present a teacher-student training method to distill the knowledge from numerous unlabeled CT chest images and increase model accuracy and robustness.

+To evaluate model performance, we first test NaviAirway on two public datasets.
+The comparison results show that our method is more accurate and detects longer airway trees than existing methods.
+We subsequently test NaviAirway on a private dataset, demonstrating its robustness to a previously unexposed dataset.

-Our contributions are summarized as follows: \begin{itemize} \item A more accurate and more robust airway segmentation pipeline that is optimized in a more comprehensive manner, including the model, the loss function, the training strategy, and the utilization of unlabeled data. \item A simple but effective feature extractor module that extracts morphological features in a larger area and can better distinguish airways from other structures. \item A new loss function which drives the model to recognize finer bronchiole or more generally fine and long tubular shapes in other scenarios. \item A new human-vision-inspired iterative training strategy that guides the model to learn both the features of fine and coarse airways, while preventing knowledge loss of airway features. \item The first attempt to propose semi-supervised learning— teacher-student training which incorporates domain knowledge of airways in pseudo annotation generation— for improved accuracy and robustness of airway segmentation with unlabeled chest CT images. \item A new framework of metrics for a fairer and more complete evaluation of deep learning-based airway segmentation methods. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item To our best knowledge, NaviAirway presents the first in-depth study of airway segmentation training framework that focuses on topological correctness, instead of voxel-wise accuracy, and tackles the problems of branch size imbalance.
+Our method is general, effective, and compatible with any backbone model. \item We build a new bronchiole-sensitive loss function that guarantees topological accuracy and drives the model to recognize finer bronchioles (i.e., fine and long tubular shapes), and a new human-vision-inspired iterative training strategy that guides the model to learn both the features of fine and coarse airways while preventing knowledge loss of airway features. \end{itemize}